frequency-chain/frequency/pallets/frequency-tx-payment/README.md

 The account must:
 1. Be a current control key on a Provider.
 2. Have a minimum balance of the existential deposit.
+3. Must have enough capacity for the call remaining in the current Epoch.

 ### Capacity Stable Weights